Skip to main content

 Types of Deposits

-• Scheduled deposits: Automatic monthly or quarterly payments
+• Scheduled deposits: Automatic monthly or quarterly payments, useful for building regular savings habits

-• Partial withdrawal: Withdraw part of your capital
+• Partial withdrawal: Withdraw a portion of your accumulated capital while keeping the contract active

-• Total withdrawal: Close the contract and recover everything
+• Total withdrawal: Close the contract and recover the full amount minus any applicable taxes

-• Advance: Borrow against your contract without closing it
+• Advance: Borrow against your contract value without formally closing it

 3. Investment Options